We’re thrilled to announce that today we released the first Frontity framework beta!

 - The other in ES5 for the old browsers that don’t support ES6.

+Modern browsers that support ES6 modules will request the ES6 bundle, translating into a reduced bundle size and shorter evaluation time in the browser.
 This guarantees that performance is not harmed in the modern browsers while ensuring backwards compatibility with the old ones.

 Support for WordPress.com & WordPress.org